qTranslate-Team/wp-seo-qtranslate-x/readme.txt

 * Enhancement: multilingual sitemaps, require qTranslate-X 3.4.5: [Issue #1](https://github.com/qTranslate-Team/wp-seo-qtranslate-x/issues/1).
 * Enhancement: moved to the new [integration](https://qtranslatexteam.wordpress.com/integration/) way using i18n-config.json file.
 You have to deactivate/activate plugin when updating.
 Normal WP update would be sufficient, but if you simply override the files, then you will miss the plugin integaration configuration.
 * Enhancement: A few more fields are made multilingual.
-* Fix: "Page Analysis" is disabled unlesss Single Language Editor Mode is in use as it is not currently integrated in any other Editor Mode.
+* Fix: "Page Analysis" is disabled unlesss Single Language Editor Mode is in use.
+"Page Analysis" is not currently integrated in any other Editor Mode.

 = 1.0.2 =
 * Improvement: encoding of `yoast_wpseo_metadesc` and `yoast_wpseo_focuskw` is changed to '{' to deal with imperfections of Yoast java script.